Islam in Iran: Iranian influence on Muslim civilization

-Shu'ubiyya movement
+Persian vs. Arabic

 In the 9th and 10th centuries, non-Arab subjects of the Ummah, especially Persians created a movement called Shu'ubiyya in response to the privileged status of Arabs.
 This movement led to resurgence of Persian national identity.
 Although Persians adopted Islam, over the centuries they worked to protect and revive their distinctive language and culture, a process known as Persianization.
 Arabs and Turks also participated in this attempt.

 As the power of the Abbasid caliphs diminished, a series of dynasties rose in various parts of Iran, some with considerable influence and power.
-Among the most important of these overlapping dynasties were the Tahirids in Khorasan (820-72); the Saffarids in Sistan (867-903); and the Samanids (875-1005), originally at Bokhara.
+Among the most important of these overlapping dynasties were the Tahirids in Khorasan (820–72); the Saffarids in Sistan (867–903); and the Samanids (875–1005), originally at Bokhara.
 The Samanids eventually ruled an area from central Iran to Pakistan.
-By the early 10th century, the Abbasids almost lost control to the growing Persian faction known as the Buwayhid dynasty (934-1055).
+By the early 10th century, the Abbasids almost lost control to the growing Persian faction known as the Buwayhid dynasty (934–1055).
 Since much of the Abbasid administration had been Persian anyway, the Buwayhid, who were Zaidi Shia, were quietly able to assume real power in Baghdad.

 The Samanid dynasty was the first fully native dynasty to rule Iran since the Muslim conquest, and led the revival of Persian culture.
 The first important Persian poet after the arrival of Islam, Rudaki, was born during this era and was praised by Samanid kings.
 The Samanids also revived many ancient Persian festivals.
 Their successor, the Ghaznawids, who were of non-Iranian Turkic origin, also became instrumental in the revival of Persian.